orbbec/OrbbecSDK_DotNet/README.md

 The v2-main branch is based the open source version of [Orbbec SDK v2](https://github.com/orbbec/OrbbecSDK_v2).

 **If you need to use .NET Framework, please use [this repository](https://github.com/orbbec/OrbbecSDK_CSharp).
 However, .NET Framework is maintained for bug fixes only, and no new features will be added.
-We recommend using Orbbec SDK DotNet Wrapper instead**
+We recommend using Orbbec SDK DotNet Wrapper instead.**

 # Support Platforms